astral-sh/ruff/docs/preview.md

 Preview mode enables a collection of new lint rules, fixes, formatter style and other changes that are considered experimental or unstable.

 Simply enabling preview mode does not imply that all the new preview features/changes will be turned on.
 Some, like the rules that are in preview, need to be turned on explicitly (see the [rules section](#using-rules-that-are-in-preview).
-Others, like the formatter style or default values (for example `output-format`) will be turned on by simply enabling the preview mode.
+Others, like the formatter style or default values changes will be turned on by simply enabling the preview mode.

 ## Enabling preview mode